 Just because I’m head over heels in love with my Maltipoo doesn’t mean this is the dog for everyone.
 And while Maltipoo dogs are still not considered their own breed, per say, they do have certain characteristics, temperamental traits, and health issues that perspective Maltipoo owners should be aware of before committing to owning and raising one.

-Curious about if a Maltipoo would be right for your family?
+Curious about if the Maltipoo would be right for your family?
 Then keep reading!
 I’m going to share with you my humble opinions on this mixed breed as well as some breed-specific facts to help you decide if you should call a Maltipoo your own.

 - What Is A Malti-Poo?